sconde/sconde.github.com/_posts/devs/2019-01-19-how-i-use-git.md

 <!--image: /img/hello_world.jpeg-->
 ---

 Overtime, I've collected a lot of git aliases and adopted some recommended git workflow.
-This post summarizes how I now use Git for almost everything.
+This post summarizes how I now use git for almost everything.

-I track almost all my dot files in configs repo on Github: my [`.gitconfig`](https://github.com/sconde/configs).
+I track almost all my dot files in [a config repo on Github](https://github.com/sconde/configs).

 ## Git diff with Matlab package directory

-While in grad school, I wrote a lot Matlab code.
-Ultimately, I attempted to unify most of the codes and developed an object-oriented MATLAB "toolbox" for quickly implementing and testing these methods on a set of example problems using a variety of Finite Difference based spatial discretizations including the ENO and WENO.
+While in grad school, I wrote a lot Matlab codes.
+Ultimately, I attempted to unify most of the codes and developed an object-oriented MATLAB "toolbox" for quickly implementing and testing numerical methods on a set of example problems using a variety of Finite Difference based spatial discretizations including the ENO and WENO.
 <!--I used this toolbox to confirm the order of new multi-step, multi-stage SSP methods as well as to investigate other properties.-->

 At the time, folders containing class definitions in Matlab had a special character prefix, e.g. `+Dir01/file.m`.